 INTERDISCIPLINARY EDUCATION AT ITS FINEST

-Science of Art is an interdisciplinary program that encourages students to identify the intersection between scientific experimentation and the creative process and addresses how scientists and artists think alike.
-The Museum of Glass created Science of Art in response to an articulated need for new and stimulating approaches to science and art education in middle, junior and high school classes.
-The program presents an informative, engaging curriculum meeting EALRs (which may include communications, science, art, reading, writing, social studies and/or history) and GLEs to enhance student learning opportunities and rejoins the connections between science and art as well as to other core subjects.
+Science of Art is an interdisciplinary program that encourages students to identify the intersection between scientific experimentation and creative process and addresses how scientists and artists think alike.
+The Museum of Glass created Science of Art in response to an articulated need for new and stimulating approaches to science and art education in elementary, middle, and high school classes.
+The program presents an informative, engaging curriculum meeting EALRs (which may include communications, science, art, reading, writing, social studies and/or history) GLEs, and Next Generation Science Standards to enhance student learning opportunities and rejoins the connections between science and art as well as to other core subjects.

 Science of Art programming is offered to dedicated schools that are willing to make an impact in their students’ learning.
 Teachers must make a commitment to schedule a classroom lesson facilitated by a Museum of Glass Art Educator prior to their Museum visit and following the visit teachers are expected to complete a program evaluation.
 We ask schools who wish to participate to complete a registration form in order to reserve a spot.
 Programming is available for six select weeks each spring.

 The need to know, create, explore and understand provides

 inspiration to the development of the human spirit.
 Science

 and art share this inspirational foundation, even though through